Not Being Under the Law of God

+The bible tells us that the gentiles were never “under the law”.
+Therefore, people today are “not under the law” but they are under the law of God from the beginning.
 The Bible tells us that the laws of the kingdom of God that define sin are good, holy, perfect, righteous, etc. Please note that some of these laws carry the death penalty and some do not.
-(1 John 5:16-17) Now a person must be subject to God before they can be under a law of His that define sin.
-Generally, you fall under a law by breaking it.
-Therefore, if someone is subject to a statute of the Lord and breaks that statute, they fall under that statute.
-Now, with these rules in mind, we can start to determine whether a person is under some statute of the Lord.
+(1 John 5:16-17) Now a person must be subject to God before they can be under His laws that define sin.
+You fall under a law by breaking it.
+Therefore, if someone is subject to a law of the Lord and breaks it, then they fall under that law.
+Now, with these rules in mind, we can start to determine whether a person is under some law of the Lord.

-The will of God before sin was us not being under the law.
-Now when some of the angels sinned they fell under the good law of the Lord that defines sin.
+From the foundation of the world the angels were not under the law of God.
+However, when some of the angels sinned they fell under the good laws of the Lord that defines sin.
 This means that they were subject to such laws of the Lord before they sinned.
 This also means that the good laws of God defining sin existed before the angels sinned.
 It necessarily follows that since the angels are immortal, the good law of the Lord that defines sin will always exist.
-Although Satan is now the ruler of the earth, all of its inhabitants are still subject to the good laws of the kingdom of the Lord.
-Therefore, anyone on earth can still fall under some good law of God that carries the death penalty if they sin.
+Although Satan is now the ruler of the earth, all of its inhabitants are still subject to the good laws of the kingdom of God.
+Therefore, anyone on earth can still fall under the good laws of God that carries the death penalty if they sin.

-The will of the Lord for Adam and Eve was us not being under the law.
-In other words, they would attain eternal life as long as they did not break a law of the Lord that carried the death penalty.
+From the beginning of the world Adam and Eve were not under the law of God.
+In other words, they would keep eternal life if they did not break a law of the Lord that carried the death penalty.
 We now know that before Adam and Eve sinned, there were good laws of the Lord defining sin.
 Let us get one thing straight from the beginning; we will always be subject to committing sin because of our free will.
 Furthermore, we will still be subject to committing sin after we inherit immortality because we will still have free will just like the immortal angels who sinned.
 Therefore, we will always be subject to the good laws of God that define sin.
 We know this because the Lord created us to be holy and blameless before Him.

 After Sin from Adam to Moses

-The will of God after sin was us not being under the law.
+The will of God after Adam and Eve sinned was for us not under the law of God.
 An important fact needs to be understood at this point.
 That fact is that there is not a righteous person on earth who continually does good and who never sins.
 (Ecclesiastes 7:20) Therefore, 100% obedience to the Lord is not required for earning eternal life.
 Being righteous, holy, and blameless before the Lord means not being worthy of death.
 Consider the following three scriptures.
 (1) If someone sins worthy of death, they are put to death.
 (Deuteronomy 21:22) (2) There may be no sin in the person worthy of death.
 (Deuteronomy 22:26) (3) Those that practice such things are deserving of death.
-(Romans 1:28-32) Remember the wages of sin is eternal death; likewise, the wages of the righteous is everlasting life.
+(Romans 1:28-32) Remember the wages of sin is eternal death; likewise, the wages of the righteous is eternal life.
 (Proverbs 10:16, Romans 6:23)

-The Bible clearly indicates that people obtained eternal life from Adam to Moses by not being under the law.
-It is written, “I say to you that many will come from east and west, and recline at the table with Abraham, Isaac, and Jacob in the kingdom of God.”
+People got eternal life from Adam to Moses if they were not under the law of God.
+Now it is written, “I say to you that many will come from east and west, and recline at the table with Abraham, Isaac, and Jacob in the kingdom of God.”
 (Matthew 8:11) Moreover, it is written, “In that place, there will be weeping and gnashing of teeth when you see Abraham and Isaac and Jacob and all the prophets in the kingdom of Heaven, but yourselves being thrown out.”
 (Luke 13:28) Do you not know that the unrighteous cannot inherit the kingdom of Heaven?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of Heaven.
 (1 Corinthians 6:9-10)

 Under the Old Covenant

-The will of God under the Old Covenant was us not being under the law.
+The will of the Lord under the Old Covenant was us not under the law of God.
 By meeting the requirements for eternal life, a person could live forever.
 The Lord gave good laws that lead to everlasting life.
 (Leviticus 18:4-5; Deuteronomy 30:6-20; Nehemiah 9:29; Proverbs 4:1-9; Proverbs 7:1-3; Ezekiel 18: 17, 19, 21-22, 27-28) The Lord also gave some laws that were not good for obtaining eternal life.
-(Ezekiel 20:25) These not good laws are contained in the Book of Moses.
-These not good laws were added because of transgressions under the Old Covenant, until the New Covenant.
+(Ezekiel 20:25) These not good laws are in the Book of Moses.
+These not good laws were added because of sins under the Old Covenant, until the New Covenant.
 (Galatians 3:19) In other words, the not good Law was a penal code only for the Israelites.
 In other words, the Lord put the Israelites under laws that did not apply to the rest of the world.

 Just for the Israelites